nvbn/l9t/README.md

 ## Why?

-Because working with kuberentes configs and helm is painful:
+Because working with kubernetes configs and helm is painful:

 * YAML/JSON without proper valdiation is error prone.
 * Go templates are ugly and too limited.